This is a named option within the Master of Science Information.

 User Experience Design: Graduates obtain employment in user experience design, interaction design, usability testing, systems analysis and project management, IT training, educational technology support, digital asset management and curation, and content management.

-Data and Information Management: Graduates obtain employment specializing in management of data and information in a variety of organizations with expertise in in knowledge management, digital asset management, data and information governance, prospect research, systems analysis, records management and compliance, research data management and project management, and database development and management.
+Data Analytics/Management: Graduates obtain employment specializing in management of data and information in a variety of organizations with expertise in in knowledge management, digital asset management, data and information governance, prospect research, systems analysis, records management and compliance, research data management and project management, and database development and management.

-Full-time students generally complete the program in two academic years with summer work; part-time students complete it in three to four years.
-Students gain hands-on experience as part of their degree through the school’s required internship.
+Full-time students generally complete the program in three academic semesters with summer work; part-time students complete it in three to four years.
+Students gain hands-on experience as part of their degree through the school's required internship.
 Students may choose internship settings based on their career goals.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.